sbme-tutorials/sbme-tutorials.github.io/2019/Database/notes/HEMweek6.md

 ```
 SELECT FNAME,LNAME
 from employee,department,project
-where DNUM = DNUMBER and MGRSSN = SSN and Plocation = ‘Stanfford’
+where DNUM = DNUMBER and MGRSSN = SSN and Plocation = "Stanfford"
 ```
 * JOIN Query
 ```
 SELECT FNAME,LNAME from
 employee JOIN department ON MGRSSN = SSN
 JOIN project ON DNUM = DNUMBER
-WHERE Plocation = ‘Stanfford’
+WHERE Plocation = "Stanfford"
 ```
 ### Nested queries